How Long Does Teething Last?

 Teething is a natural process that doesn’t usually require medical attention.
 However, it’s highly recommended to take your baby to the dentist when their first tooth emerges.

 Miles of Little Smiles is here to provide excellent dental care for your little one and ensure they will enjoy great oral health from the get-go.
-Dr. Mila Belgrade and Dr. Dikla Chazbani will tell you everything you need to know about how to care for baby teeth and how to help your baby through the teething process.
+Dr. Dikla Chazbani will tell you everything you need to know about how to care for baby teeth and how to help your baby through the teething process.

 Contact us today to book an appointment for your child.